Neyhar/PennAiR-Technical-Challenge-Final/README.md

-# Hello!
-This is my PennAiR Technical Challenge!
+# Hello, this is my PennAiR Technical Challenge!

 ## Task 1
 You can see my results for Task 1 below!